 STEVE GARON - ENGLISH

-Dr. G. is delighted to return for third year teaching English/language arts at GWCS.
-He has two primary reasons for teaching English, both of which reflect his passion for the subject.
+Talking is relatively easy and writing a bit more challenging, but communicating -really communicating - with other persons (shaping events in their brains as intended) through spoken, written, or visual language is fraught with complexity.
+Dr. G. has two primary reasons for teaching English.
 First and foremost is to help students develop the language skills to participate fully as productive members of society.
 This necessarily involves the reading and critical analysis of a variety of texts to enhance each student’s ability to become active, critical, and creative users (both consumers and producers) of written, spoken, and visual language.
 Second is to help students develop a fondness for literature – manifested in personal recreational reading – and a recognition that reading is indeed fun and fulfilling.

 Dr. G. – much to his continuing surprise – has lived his entire life in the DC/Baltimore area (except for his junior year “abroad” in Montana).
 Nonetheless, he has traveled extensively, including leading high school-aged students on month-long bicycle tours in the U.S. and Europe.
 He received his BA in English (minor in Theatre Arts) from Towson University and his MS and PhD in Conflict Analysis and Resolution from George Mason University.